PA Frequently Asked Questions

-No, all required prerequisites must be completed before the CASPA application is submitted, as all application materials, including confirmation of all academic prerequisite completion as evidenced on a final official transcript(s), must be received by CASPA by July 1st.
+No, all required prerequisites must be completed before the CASPA application is submitted, as all application materials, including confirmation of all academic prerequisite completion as evidenced on a final official transcript(s), must be received and verified by CASPA by August 1st.

 Can I apply if I still need to take the GRE?

 An official GRE score report must be received and verified by CASPA by August 1st, so it is important that you take the GRE early enough for this report to be received by CASPA before that date, so we advise that the GRE be taken before an application is submitted.
 All other required prerequisites must be completed before the CASPA application is submitted, as all application materials must be received by CASPA by July 1st.
 Please refer to our Admissions Process page for more detailed information.

 If I took a course twice because my first grade was a "C" do you use the first grade or the second to calculate GPA?

 The Tufts PA program will take an average of the grades from both courses.